Piecewise linear structures on topological manifolds: Structures on Manifolds and Bundles

-\m 2.
-We can now construct an example of two smooth structuralizations $h_i: V \to S^n, i=1,2$ which are not concordant.
-First, notice that there is a bijective correspondence between $\sd(S^n)$ and the Kervaire--Milnor group $\Theta_n$ of homotopy spheres, \cite{KM}.
-Indeed, $\Theta_n$ consists of equivalence classes of oriented homotopy spheres: two oriented homotopy spheres are equivalent if they are orientably diffeomorphic (=$h$-cobordant).
+\begin{example}\rm Now we construct an example of two smooth structuralizations $h_i: V \to S^n, i=1,2$ that are not concordant.
+First, note that there is a bijective correspondence between $\sd(S^n)$ and the Kervaire--Milnor group $\Theta_n$ of homotopy spheres, \cite{KM}.
+Indeed, $\Theta_n$ consists of equivalence classes of oriented homotopy spheres: two oriented homotopy spheres are equivalent if they are orientably diffeomorphic (= $h$-cobordant).
 Now, given a homotopy smooth structuralization $h: \Sigma^n \to S^n$, we orient $\Sigma^n$ so that $h$ has degree 1.
 In this way we get a well-defined map $u:\sd (S^n) \to \Theta_n$.
 Conversely, given a homotopy sphere $\Sigma^n$, consider a homotopy equivalence $h: \Sigma^n \to S^n$ of degree 1.
 In this way we get a well-defined map $\Theta_n \to \sd(S^n)$ which is inverse to $u$.